 Once the meal is ready, sit down to eat the traditional Icelandic lunch accompanied by wine.

-Salt Eldhús can cater to most dietary requirements with advanced notice, although they cannot guarantee their kitchen is free of trace ingredients.
+Salt Eldhús can cater to most dietary requirements with advance notice, although they cannot guarantee their kitchen is free of trace ingredients.
 For this reason, we don’t recommend this activity for clients with serious food allergies.